Richard Avedon: Legacy

 The Richard Avedon Foundation is a private operating foundation, structured by Avedon during his lifetime.
 It began its work shortly after his death in 2004.
 Based in New York, the foundation is the repository for Avedon's photographs, negatives, publications, papers, and archival materials.
 In 2006, Avedon's personal collection was shown at the Pace/MacGill Gallery, New York, and at the Fraenkel Gallery, San Francisco, and later sold to benefit the Avedon Foundation.
 The collection included photographs by Martin Munkacsi, Edward Steichen and Man Ray, among others.
 A slender volume, Eye of the Beholder: Photographs From the Collection of Richard Avedon (Fraenkel Gallery), assembles the majority of the collection in a boxed set of five booklets: “Diane Arbus,” “Peter Hujar”, “Irving Penn”, “The Countess de Castiglione” and “Etcetera,” which includes 19th- and 20th-century photographers.
+In 2020, What Becomes a Legend Most: The Biography of Richard Avedon (Harper), written by Philip Gefter, was published.
+In Dwight Garner's review in The New York Times, he wrote: "One of the achievements of Gefter’s biography is to argue persuasively for Avedon’s place, as a maker of portraits, as one of the 20th century’s most consequential artists.”

 In popular culture

 Hollywood presented a fictional account of Avedon's early career in the 1957 musical Funny Face, starring Fred Astaire as the fashion photographer "Dick Avery."
 Avedon supplied some of the still photographs used in the production, including its most noted single image: an intentionally overexposed close-up of Audrey Hepburn's face in which only her noted features – her eyes, her eyebrows, and her mouth – are visible.

 Hepburn was Avedon's muse in the 1950s and 1960s, and he went so far as to say: "I am, and forever will be, devastated by the gift of Audrey Hepburn before my camera.
 I cannot lift her to greater heights.
 She is already there.
 I can only record.
 I cannot interpret her.
 There is no going further than who she is.
 She has achieved in herself her ultimate portrait."

 The 2005 film Capote contains a recreation of Avedon photographing convicted murderers Perry Edward Smith and Richard Hickock in April 1960.
 Avedon is portrayed by the film's cinematographer, Adam Kimmel.

+The 2015 video game Life is Strange references Avedon several times, with side character Victoria Chase calling him "one of my heroes" in response to being compared to him if the player chooses to be kind to her.